chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/define.md

 # define
-Definition is a special form for defining variables and functions.
+Definition is a special form for defining variables and functions in the current scope.
 The evaluation result of the definition itself is unspecified.

 ## Variable Definition